audibleblink/interview-log/README.md

 ## How to Whiteboard

-An interviewer at Google once laid out some really useful tips for Whiteboarding.
+An interviewer at Google once laid out some really useful tips to me for Whiteboarding.
 Running through these step with an interviewer helps keep you moving forward.
-By asking for the following, you begin to see the many parts of your problem and you can begin mapping what it's going to take to solve it.
+By asking for the following, you begin to see the many parts of your problem and you can begin mapping out what it's going to take to solve it.
 It also gives you some canned phrases that you can use that show the interviewer you're thinking about things like interface and complexity while you code.
 Win/win.

 - Ask for the function signature
   - What are the inputs?